One elf asked, “Who are you?”

 “I'm Goopy Ghost,” was the reply.

 And had a sleigh ride through the sky.”

 Design a book writing website for book promotion in the digital age and learn to use social media effectively.

-Self-publishing also provides material to present on social media, where we have an opportunity to generate a following for our work.
+Publishing provides material to present on social media, where we have an opportunity to generate a following for our work.
 Those who are not celebrities often harbor the hope of building celebrity status for one or more book characters.
 Celebrities garner a quick and easy following.
-The rest of us will have to work very hard to reach the numbers that mainstream expects of us.
-Ten thousand is considered a “viral” following on social media.
+The rest of us have to work very hard to reach the numbers that mainstream expects of us.
+Ten thousand generally is considered a “viral” following on social media.
 Getting there starts slowly, but momentum tends to build.
 Writers must be creative and consistent with content to win this “game.”
 A social media following offers a gauge of visibility and engagement with others.
 The average social media account has approximately 300 followers.
-Agents rarely represent creative individuals who have fewer than 3,000 followers on major social media sites, because the participation rate of followers in post activities tends to be low (1-2%).
+Agents rarely represent creative individuals with fewer than 3,000 followers on major social media sites, because the participation rate of followers in post activities tends to be low (1-2%).
 Additionally, followers often leave.
-When a writer’s account reaches 10,000 followers on social media, traditional publishers may accept this number as a ticket into their 'stable.'
+When a writer's account reaches 10,000 followers on social media, traditional publishers may accept this number as a ticket into their 'stable.'
 Purchasing followers for social media accounts rarely works.
 The “fans” that are available for purchase, and for incorporation into social media accounts, are generally inactive “shell” accounts.
 The correspondingly low measure of follower interaction gives clue that the high number of followers in a social media account may be bogus.
 Fake followers are only helpful to those who sell them.
 Mainstream recognizes and respects real numbers.
 Writers can earn a real following for creative work, but they have to do it the right way.